-Kentucky Violent Death Reporting System (KVDRS)
+Reporting System (KVDRS)

-Coordinator: Sabrina Walsh, DrPH Kentucky Injury Prevention and Research Center 333 Waller Ave, Suite 200 Lexington, KY 40504 (859) 285-7271 sabrina.walsh@uky.edu Data Contact: Kory Bays or Ashley Bush Kentucky Injury Prevention and Research Center 333 Waller Ave, Suite 200 Lexington, KY 40504 (859) 323-8591 k.bays@uky.edu ambush32@gmail.com State Web Site: http://www.kvdrs.ky.gov
+Coordinator: Sabrina Brown, Dr.P.H.

+Department of Epidemiology, College of Public Health The Kentucky Injury Prevention and Research Center sabrina.brown@uky.edu

+111 Washington Ave., Suite 205

+Lexington, KY 40504 (859) 285-7271

+Data Contact: Melissa Brown, M.P.H

+Department of Epidemiology, College of Public Health The Kentucky Injury Prevention and Research Center

+111 Washington Ave., Suite 205

+Lexington, KY 40504 mmbrown@uky.edu

+State Web Site: http://kvdrs.ky.gov/Pages/default.aspx

-Information is collected from death certificates, coroner/medical examiner reports, police reports, crime laboratory reports, toxicology reports, and child fatality review team reports and then combined into the KVDRS database.
-After all raw data is stripped of personal identifying information, it is sent to the national database to be combined with information from the other seventeen funded states.
+The information that is collected for the database is gathered from death certificates, coroner/medical examiner reports, police reports, crime laboratory reports, toxicology reports, and child fatality review team reports and then combined into the KVDRS database.
+After all raw data is stripped of personal identifying information, it is sent to the national database to be combined with information from the other 32 funded states.
 Together, this information provides a more complete picture of violent death.
+The national database is the only state-based surveillance system that pools data on violent deaths from multiple sources into a database.
+The sources that are used include the local and state medical examiner, coroner, law enforcement, crime lab, and vital statistics records.
 Without these pieces, the problem of violent death in Kentucky or in the nation cannot be accurately explained.
 This project is funded by Cooperative Agreement CE09-904 from the Centers for Disease Control and Prevention.
 While there may be mandates for the data sources (i.e. death certificates and police), there is no federal or state mandate that requires the collection of this data.
 However, if the data were not collected, funding would be lost.